department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - dependents of Veterans: use "qualified dependents."
 - deprivation: defined as a lack of things such as sleep that people need for their physical and mental well being.
 - decision notice: We should *not* refer to this as the "decision letter."
 The Veteran undergoes a VA claim exam (casually referred to as a C&P exam), and then after VA reviews the evidence, they sent the Veteran a "decision notice" that includes the disability rating.
 - disability or permanent disability: defined as a disability that doesn't go away.
+(Note, this definition goes on the Disability home page only.
+Remove from other pages.)
 - disability rating: defined as a rating that measures how bad or severe a disability is.
 In certain instances, we may use: "a rating that measures how bad your disability is and helps us decide your level of benefits."
 - disease: use "illness," unless it is part of a proper name of a specific disease.
 - dividend: defined as cash payments made to policyholders when the company makes a profit; OR when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them.